SquidGodFinance/squid-frontend/README.md

 ## Rinkeby Testing

-**Rinkeby faucet for sOHM:**
+**Rinkeby faucet for sSGOD:**
-[Lives here](https://rinkeby.etherscan.io/address/0x800B3d87b77361F0D1d903246cA1F51b5acb43c9#writeContract), to retrieve test sOHM click `Connect to Web3` and use function #3: `dripSOHM`.
-After connecting to web3, click `Write` to execute and 10 sOHM will automatically be transferred to your connected wallet.
+[Lives here](https://rinkeby.etherscan.io/address/0x800B3d87b77361F0D1d903246cA1F51b5acb43c9#writeContract), to retrieve test sSGOD click `Connect to Web3` and use function #3: `dripSSGOD`.
+After connecting to web3, click `Write` to execute and 10 sSGOD will automatically be transferred to your connected wallet.

 Note: The faucet is limited to one transfer per wallet every 6500 blocks (~1 day)

-**Rinkeby faucets for LUSD, FRAX & DAI can be taken from rinkeby etherscan:**
+**Rinkeby faucets for LUSD, USDT & USDC can be taken from rinkeby etherscan:**

 1. Go to `src/helpers/AllBonds.ts`
 2. then copy the rinkeby `reserveAddress` for the applicable bond & navigate to that contract on rinkeby etherscan.